 Reduce inflammation in the Digestive Tract and Normalize the Bowel Movement with Ayurvedic Medicines and Panchakarma

 Consult for your disease now

 Ulcerative colitis is known as Pittaj Grahani in Ayurveda.
-For the ulcerative colitis ayurvedic treatment, the doctor will find out the cause of this disease according to the ayurveda.
+For ulcerative colitis treatment in ayurveda, the doctor will find out the cause of this disease.

-- Parishechanam - Droping oil on abdomen (below navel) is called Parishechanam in ayurveda.
+- Parishechanam - Dropping oil on the abdomen (below the navel) is called Parishechanam in ayurveda.
 It can be done with Chandanadi tailam or Shatadhout ghritam.

-- Pichcha Basti - This ulcerative colitis ayurvedic treatment is one of the most important therapies for management of the ulcerative colitis.
+- Pichcha Basti - This ulcerative colitis treatment in Ayurveda is one of the most important therapies for the management of ulcerative colitis.

-- Anuvasan Basti - Anuvasan Basti with Prapundrikadi tailam is very effective ulcerative colitis ayurvedic treatment.
+- Anuvasan Basti - Anuvasan Basti with Prapundrikadi tailam is a very effective ulcerative colitis ayurvedic treatment.

 Ulcerative colitis is an inflammatory bowel disease that causes chronic inflammation and ulcers in your gastrointestinal or digestive tract.
 This disease can affect the innermost lining of your large intestine or colon and rectum.
 It causes irritation, inflammation, and ulcers or sores in the lining of your large intestine or colon.
 It usually begins in the rectum and spreads upward and covers your entire colon.
 The problem is quite common among the people of the age group of 15-30 years.

 Before starting the ulcerative colitis natural treatment, various tests can help your doctor to diagnose UC.
 Tests to diagnose ulcerative colitis often include:

 - Stool test: A doctor examines your stool for blood, bacteria, and parasites.